-Handwashing is important year-round, but it often does double duty during winter months when colds and the flu are rampant.
+Handwashing is important year-round, but it often does double duty during fall and winter months when viruses are rampant.

 About a billion colds happen annually in the United States, according to the National Library of Medicine.
 Your best chance at reducing your personal risk starts with regularly washing your hands to fend off germs.